 Kai Shun adapts centuries-old samurai blacksmithing to make exceptional Japanese knives for the modern cook.
-Every knife in their world-renowned Classic range has a steep tapered blade, which makes it much sharper than a Western knife.
+Every knife in their world-renowned Classic range has a steeply tapered blade, which makes it much sharper than a Western knife.
 A core of hard VG MAX steel, surrounded by 32 layers of Damascus steel, makes it extremely durable and rust-resistant, ensuring the knife retains its edge in between sharpenings—with a whetstone only.
 The layers, which create a unique pattern on each knife, help prevent food from sticking to the side of the blade.
 The tarnish-proof pakkawood handle has a chestnut (or ‘D’) shape that moulds perfectly to a right-handed grip.
 The balance and overall lightness of these knives make this set a great investment.
 An all-purpose 18cm Santoku, a 15cm utility knife and a small 9cm paring knife cover all the bases.
-We offer a free annual sharpening service for 10 years after the purchase of a Kai Shun knife, exclusively for customers on our mailing list.
+Packaged in a beautiful gift box.

 Why we love it‘A Kai Shun Classic knife glides effortlessly through ingredients with the most satisfying degree of precision, and the well-balanced handle is crafted to fit perfectly in your right hand.'